Achieving ISO 9001 2015 with Business Process Management (BPM)Emma Harris

-Achieving ISO 9001:2015 is going to be challenging for many organisations.
-In this article I examine why and how to choose your quality management system to make it as easy as possible.
+Achieving ISO 9001 2015 by the September 2018 deadline is going to be challenging for many organisations.
+In this article, I examine the new ISO 9001 requirements and how to choose your Quality Management System to make it as easy as possible.

 Firstly who is ISO?

 ISO is the International Organisation for Standardisation.
 It is an independent, non-governmental international organisation with a membership of 161 national standards bodies.
 Through its members, it brings together experts to share knowledge and develop voluntary, consensus-based, market relevant International Standards to support innovation and provide solutions to global challenges.

 International Standards set out specifications for products, services and systems, to ensure quality, safety and efficiency.
 Their aim is to facilitate international trade.

 ISO 9000 Standards

 The ISO 9000 family addresses various aspects of quality management and contains some of ISO’s best known standards.
 The standards provide guidance and tools for organisations who want to ensure that their products and services consistently meet customers' requirements, and that quality is consistently improved.

 Standards in the ISO 9000 family include:

 - ISO 9001 2015 - sets out the requirements of a quality management system

 - ISO 9000 2015 - covers the basic concepts and language